 - Keep it regular: You will be told if you communicate too much, but you are less likely to be told to communicate more.
 Instead, the receiver will moan about it to colleagues, management, or perhaps worse, other customers.
 And gradually the frustration builds.

 - Keep it meaningful: Communication shouldn’t be in the form of a status report.
 They aren’t read properly, if at all.
-Customers, clients, and management, look for red flags…if there’s nothing obviously wrong they assume everything is on track.
-Look at different forms of communication as suggested below.
+Customers, clients, and management, look for red flags.
+If there’s nothing obviously wrong they assume everything is on track.
+Look at different forms of communication (suggested below).

 - Keep it memorable: Humans are visual beings.
 We process visual data better than any other type of data and the human brain processes images 60,000 times faster than text data.

 - Show and tell: Physically show what you have achieved and what you have not achieved.

 - Talking straight: Go over to their desk – that can be virtually by turning your cameras on!

 - Pick up the phone: Avoid emails.
 Emails lack the personal touch and tone can be easily misunderstood.